Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 }
 ```

-Response status code: 200 OK (the updated dataset will also be returned in the response)
+Response status code: 200 OK (the entire dataset will also be returned in the response in its latest state)

 Notes:
 - Use `append: false` to remove any entry that is not sent with the request (e.g. replace all existing entries)